amy-tabb/CurveSkel-Tabb-Medeiros/README.md

 - The `paths_TabbMedeiros.ply` file shows the paths computed by the algorithm.
 - The `skel_TabbMedeiros.ply` shows the 1D skeleton voxels.
 - The `initial.ply` file shows a mesh of the original object.
 This may be important for verifying that your model files are set up correctly.
 Also, note that this code only computes the curve skeleton of the largest connected component of the model file.
 This can easily be altered by iterating over all of the components, or feeding different components to the algorithm. `initial.ply` records the connected component used as input to the algorithm.
-- 'details.txt' shows some record of the algorithm's progress and the size of the input.
+- `details.txt` shows some record of the algorithm's progress and the size of the input.
 For instance,
 ```
 time 3.294 seconds
 Number of occupied voxels 88798